verdictmma/handbook/vocabulary.md

 # Vocabulary

+// TODO: Update with some of our own terms.

 Like most other organizations in the world, Verdict has over time developed a vocabulary specific to our work and company.
 It’s easy to overdo and it’s even easier to do cringeworthily.
 We don’t want to have a culture of Verdicterinos _CRUSHING IT_ to get to the _NEXT LEVEL_ with some super-duper _PEAK PERFORMANCE, BRUH_.
 The vast majority of the time, we can use the vocabulary shared with the rest of the English-speaking world, and we’ll be better off.
 On the other hand...

 ## Chowder